dsa-ou/virtual-env/README.md

 - `./createnv.sh dsa-ou` creates the environment in `~/venvs/dsa-ou`
 - `./createnv.sh dsa-ou ~/Documents` creates the environment in `~/Documents/dsa-ou`

-After creating an environment, you can't rename it or move it to a different folder: you must delete that environment
-(with `rm -rf ~/venvs/<name>` or `rm -rf <folder>/<name>` if you chose a different folder) and create a new one with the desired new name and in the desired new folder.
+After creating an environment, you *cannot* rename it or move it to a different folder: you must delete the environment's folder and create a new environment with the desired new name and in the desired new folder.

 After running the `createnv` script, you can remove folder `virtual-env-main`, as it's no longer needed.